10 tips for finding European coffee buyers

 7. Use online trading platforms

 In addition, it is increasingly common to sell your coffee through online auctions.
-Auctions provide coffee producers with the possibility to promote their product and often yield relatively high prices for producers.
-Note that often the highest-quality specialty coffees are sold at online actions, which implies that you can often only enter these auctions if you comply with strict production and quality requirements.
+Auctions provide coffee producers with the possibility to promote their product.
+Auctions often yield relatively high prices for producers.
+Note that most of the highest-quality specialty coffees are sold at online actions, which implies that you can often only enter these auctions if you comply with strict production and quality requirements.

 - Use online trading sites to help you assess who your competitors are.